smartfog/fogflow/doc/en/source/edge.rst

 Install Docker Engine
 ------------------------

-To install Docker CE, please refer to |install_docker|, required version 18.03.1-ce, *please also allow your user to execute the Docker Command without Sudo*
+To install Docker CE and Docker Compose, please refer to `Install Docker CE and Docker Compose on Respberry Pi`_.

-    .. |install_docker| raw:: html
-        <a href="https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04" target="_blank">How to install Docker</a>
+.. _`Install Docker CE and Docker Compose on Respberry Pi`: https://withblue.ink/2019/07/13/yes-you-can-run-docker-on-raspbian.html

 .. note:: Docker engine must be installed on each edge node, because all task instances in FogFlow will be launched within a docker container.